davidmoten/reels/README.md

 Actor framework for Java, non-blocking, performant.
 Developed as a reaction to the Akka licence change.
 Akka is a huge framework with a large number of extensions including persistence, web serving, and more.
 My needs are limited to core of Akka, namely in-memory actor pattern support (including supervision) and that's what this library provides.

 Why would you trust this library with plenty of concurrency-sensitive code?
-I've been involved in concurrency-sensitive projects for many years as a frequent contributor to RxJava 1.x and the author of numerous popular RxJava libraries (rxjava-extras, rxjava-jdbc, rxjava-pool, rxjava-slf4j, rxjava-http, rxjava-aws).
+I've been involved in concurrency-sensitive projects since 2014 as a frequent contributor to RxJava 1.x and the author of numerous popular RxJava libraries (rxjava-extras, rxjava-jdbc, rxjava-pool, rxjava-slf4j, rxjava-http, rxjava-aws).
+All these libraries involve a lot of concurrency-aware and performance-aware work so this is not new ground for me.

+Why do we need another Actor library on the JVM?
+I think there's a space for an in-memory Actor library that has a small footprint (only *slf4j-api* as a logging dependency and jar is 84K), is easy to use (the API is discoverable and sensible), offers a goodly number of useful features, and is thread-safe and performant.

 ## Features
 * Discoverable concise API (Akka is not, partly due to the way it's evolved and a lot of Scala library stuff)
-* Custom supervisors including the ability to retry processing later
+* Custom supervisors including the ability to retry processing later and/or restart the actor (recreate the Actor object)
 * Parent-child actor heirarchies
 * Dead letter actor
 * SLF4J logging (add the implementation that you like)
-* Performant
 * Akka stop semantics (stopping an actor stops its children first)

 TODO
 * Lifecycle monitoring (DeathWatch) support
 * Add Actor.preRestart, Actor.postRestart methods?
+Jury still out on this.

-# How to build
+## How to build
 ```bash
 mvn clean install
 ```